MartBent/energy-indicator/main/README.md

 ![wakeupflow drawio](https://user-images.githubusercontent.com/45065264/214599025-34540cca-b4a2-4747-bf44-62e8ad422f69.png)

 ### No user settings
 Whenever the device has no user settings it will be turned into a Wi-Fi access point (or hotspot).
 This hotspot is used to connect to the device and set user settings.
-More information can be found in the network folder.
+More information can be found in the memory folder.

 ### Wakeup reasons